comit-network/spikes/0003-secret-seed-storage-and-key-derivation.md

 We can make a tool to generate/restore it from a mnemonic and encrypt/decrypt it later on.

+### Should it have a checksum?

+This probably won't catch much but it seems like a decent idea to attach a checksum to it if it's stored or transferred in a way that could be corrupted (or perhaps corrupted accidentally via a text editor).

 ## Secret/NodeID Derivation

 I think the way we are doing it now is roughly the right way but I recommend modifying it in the following ways: